Harlock-code/msp-docker-infrastructure/README.md

 ![Technitium DNS](https://img.shields.io/badge/Technitium-DNS-2C89A0?style=for-the-badge)
 ![Self Hosted](https://img.shields.io/badge/Self_Hosted-Platform-1ABC9C?style=for-the-badge)

-## 📌 Descripción
+## 📌 Description

-Repositorio de infraestructura base para un laboratorio MSP/DevOps self-hosted basado en Docker, Linux y Proxmox.
+Base infrastructure repository for a self-hosted MSP/DevOps lab based on Docker, Linux, and Proxmox.

-Este repositorio contiene los stacks principales encargados de proporcionar servicios core como reverse proxy, DNS interno, dashboard centralizado, monitorización básica y administración de contenedores.
+This repository contains the main stacks responsible for providing core services such as reverse proxy, internal DNS, centralized dashboard, basic monitoring, backups, and container administration.

-Forma parte de una plataforma modular automatizada mediante Ansible, donde cada servicio puede desplegarse, configurarse o eliminarse de forma declarativa.
+It is part of a modular platform automated with Ansible, where each service can be deployed, configured, or removed declaratively.

 ---

-# 🧱 Servicios incluidos
+# 🧱 Included Services

 - Nginx Proxy Manager
 - Technitium DNS